FrancisSullivan/Assessment-Data-Structures-Wiki/README.md

 # Data Structures Wiki
+This app is used to store and access information.
 <img width="510" alt="Screen Shot 2022-08-06 at 9 23 13 pm" src="https://user-images.githubusercontent.com/99381522/183250887-e4d26899-f688-4bb1-b9bb-b5668bf1982b.png">

 This app utilises a two-dimensional array such as shown below to manage data.